friedger/pub-stacks-dump/README.md

 This script *should* run on any system that supports Bash.
 Please file an issue if you get an error.

+This script expects that you have `git` installed and configured on your system.

 This script relies on [stacks-dump by psq](https://github.com/psq/stacks-dump) to review the stacks-node storage and output statistics based on the miner's data.
 The `stacks-dump` repository must be downloaded separately.

 This script has a set of variables that need to be updated to match your system configuration: